RaptorialThing/jwt-go/README.md

 need to add login authorization if refresh-token expired or lost; **safe HMAC secret generator**;
-swagger **api documentation**; dockerize this app to image; add claims to jwt for resource application like is_admin:bool
+swagger **api documentation**; dockerize this app to image; add claims to jwt for resource application like is_admin:bool;add check refresh-access expiration time